Recent research on clinical trial success rates that caught our eye:

 Key findings from the MIT research:

 - A couple of years ago we teamed up with analysts from BIO and Informa to bring you our Clinical Development Success Rate research.
 It was referenced in Mary Meeker’s 2017 InternetTrends Report (on slide 304).
-Stay tuned for a refresh of the Clinical Development Success Rates Study, we’re working on it now.
+Stay tuned for a refresh of the study, we’re working on it now.

 Please have a look and let us know your thoughts in the comments section.